cepalium/cepalium.github.io/_posts/2019-03-27-amsterdam.md

 title: Amsterdam
 ---

-A short trip in a short break.
+A trip in a short break.
 Breathtaking view of the windmills.
 Impressed by the Keukenhof garden.

 {% include image.html url="/assets/pics/amsterdam-canal.jpg" description="Amsterdam Canal" %}